-Diligent care can play a key role in extending your pet's life and good health as they age, so it's imperative that they attend regularly scheduled wellness exams, even if they seem healthy.
+Diligent geriatric care can play a key role in extending your pet's life and good health as they age, so it's imperative they attend regularly scheduled wellness exams, even if they seem healthy.

 Our veterinarians are here to help geriatric pets from across Dallas achieve ideal health by detecting and treating emerging health issues early, and providing proactive treatment while they can still be managed easily and effectively.

 Due to better veterinary care and improved dietary options, our cats and dogs are living much longer today than they have in the past.

 While we can certainly celebrate this fact, pet owners and veterinarians are now encountering more age-related health conditions than they did in the past as well.